MicrosoftDocs/learn/learn-pr/data-ai-cert/design-azure-sql-data-warehouse/includes/6-create-azure-dw-using-portal.md

 1. Select **Create** to provision the database.
 Provisioning takes a few minutes.

-You can monitor the deployment process through the notifications icon.
+You can monitor the deployment process through the notification ("bell") icon in the top bar - it will animate while the deployment is occuring.
 When the data warehouse is deployed, you have successfully created a data warehouse in Azure SQL Data Warehouse!